-If Fannie Mae or the Initial Purchasers determine that a condition is not satisfied in any material respect, prospective investors will be notified, and neither Fannie Mae nor the Initial Purchasers will have any obligation to prospective investors to deliver any portions of the Notes that such prospective investors have committed to purchase, and there will be no liability between the Initial Purchasers, Fannie Mae or any of their respective agents or affiliates, on the one hand, and prospective investors, on the other hand, as a consequence of the non-delivery.
+If Fannie Mae or the Initial Purchasers determine that a condition is not satisfied in any material respect, prospective investors will be notified, and none of Fannie Mae, the Issuer or the Initial Purchasers will have any obligation to prospective investors to deliver any portions of the Notes that such prospective investors have committed to purchase, and there will be no liability between the Initial Purchasers, Fannie Mae, the Issuer or any of their respective agents or affiliates, on the one hand, and prospective investors, on the other hand, as a consequence of the non-delivery.

 The information contained in these materials may be based on assumptions regarding market conditions and other matters as reflected herein.
 No representation is made regarding the reasonableness of such assumptions or the likelihood that any such assumptions will coincide with actual market conditions or events, and these materials should not be relied upon for such purposes.
 The Initial Purchasers and their respective affiliates, officers, directors, partners and employees, including persons involved in the preparation or issuance of this Offering Memorandum, may from time to time have long or short positions in, and buy and sell, the securities mentioned herein or derivatives thereof (including options).
+In addition, the Initial Purchasers and their respective affiliates, officers, directors, partners and employees, including persons involved in the preparation or issuance of this Offering Memorandum, may from time to time have long or short positions in, and buy and sell, the securities mentioned herein or derivatives thereof (including options).
 In addition, the Initial Purchasers and their respective affiliates, officers, directors, partners and employees, including persons involved in the preparation or issuance of this Offering Memorandum, may have an investment or commercial banking relationship with Fannie Mae.
 See "Risk Factors - The Interests of Fannie Mae, the Initial Purchasers and Others May Conflict With and Be Adverse to the Interests of the Noteholders - Potential Conflicts of Interest of the Initial Purchasers and their Affiliates".
 Information in this Offering Memorandum is current only as of the date appearing on such material.
 Information in this Offering Memorandum regarding any Notes supersedes all prior information regarding such Notes.
 The Notes may not be suitable for all prospective investors.